darioomatos/darioomatos/README.md

 Background in ISP networking (fiber-optic, L2/L3) — which means I think about attacks at the protocol level, not just the application layer.

-Currently: building hands-on labs, publishing CVE research, and studying Computer Engineering to formalize what I've been doing in practice.
+Currently: building hands-on labs, and studying Computer Engineering to formalize what I've been doing in practice.

 ---